stratdev3/SimpleW/documentation/simplew/docs/reference/controller.md

 public HttpResponse Response;
 ```

-This property can be used to return a response object which will be send to client.
+This property can be used to return a response object that will be sent to the client.
 It's initialized as an empty Response instance.
 See the [HttpResponse](./httpresponse) class for uses.